bleugreen/linear-mcp/README.md

 # Legible Linear MCP

 A high-performance HTTP service that bridges Claude Code (or any MCP client) with Linear's GraphQL API.

-Built to make accessing Linear comfortable for LLMs via dynamic UUID resolution
+Built to make accessing Linear more comfortable for LLMs

-### Core Capabilities
-- **JSON-RPC 2.0 API**: Full CRUD operations on Linear entities (issues, comments, projects, cycles, teams, users)
-- **Smart Content Chunking**: Automatically splits large content across multiple comments - never truncates data
-- **Human-Readable Identifiers**: Use team keys (SOFT), issue identifiers (SOFT-123), project names, and user emails instead of UUIDs
-- **UUID-Free Responses**: All responses use human-readable identifiers, no UUIDs exposed
-- **Comment Positioning**: Comments include position numbers instead of UUIDs
-- **Markdown Export**: Get full issue content with all comments in clean markdown format
-- **Server-Sent Events (SSE)**: Real-time push updates with automatic heartbeat (15s)
-- **Webhook Integration**: Receive and broadcast Linear webhook events as MCP notifications

-### Reliability & Performance
-- **Rate Limiting**: Automatic exponential backoff respecting Linear's 1,500 req/hr limit
-- **Query Complexity Management**: Automatically handles Linear's 10,000 complexity limit by splitting queries
-- **Error Recovery**: Comprehensive error handling with detailed JSON-RPC error responses
-- **Observability**: Prometheus metrics and structured JSON logging with Pino

-### Developer Experience
-- **Type Safety**: Full TypeScript with Linear's official SDK
-- **Human-Friendly Input**: Use team keys (SOFT), issue identifiers (SOFT-123), project names, state names, label names, and user emails
-- **No UUIDs Required**: All methods accept human-readable identifiers, UUIDs still supported for backwards compatibility
-- **No Data Loss**: Smart chunking ensures all content is preserved, even if it exceeds Linear's limits

 ## 📋 Prerequisites